Multi-Fidelity Reinforcement Learning with Gaussian Processes: Algorithm Description

 \subsection{GP-VI-MFRL Algorithm}

-We make following assumptions in implementing the GP-VI-MFRL algorithm. \begin{enumerate} \item The reward function is known to the agent.
-We make this assumption for ease of exposition.
-In general, we can use GPs to estimate the reward function as well. \item State--space in simulator $\Sigma_{i-1}$ is a subset of state--space in simulator $\Sigma_i$.
-The many--to--one mapping $\rho_i$ maps states from simulator $\Sigma_i$ to states in simulator $\Sigma_{i-1}$.
-We give an example of such mappings $\rho_i$ in subsequent sections \end{enumerate}

-GP-VI-MFRL algorithm consists of a model learner and planner.
-The model learner in our case learns the transition function using GP-regression.
-We use VI~\cite{sutton1998reinforcement} as our planner to calculate the optimal policy on learned transition function of the environment.
+GP-VI-MFRL consists of a model learner and a planner.
+The model learner learns the transition functions using GP-regression.
+We use VI~\cite{sutton1998reinforcement} as our planner to calculate the optimal policy with learned transition functions.
 Let $\textbf{s}_{t+1} = f(\textbf{s}_t, a_t)$ be the (unknown) transition function that must be learned.
-We observe transitions: $\mathcal{D} = \{(\textbf{s}_t, a_t, \textbf{s}_{t+1})\}$.
+We observe transitions: $\mathcal{D} = \{\langle\textbf{s}_t, a_t, \textbf{s}_{t+1}\rangle\}$.
 Our goal is to learn an estimate $\hat{f}(\textbf{s}, a)$ of $f(\textbf{s}, a)$.
-We can then use this estimated $\hat{f}$ for unvisited state-action pairs (in place of $f$) during VI to learn the optimal policy. $f$ can be a stochastic transition function, in which case, the GP estimate gives the mean and variance of this noisy transition function.
-For a given state-action pair $(s,a)$, the estimated transition function is defined by a normal distribution with the mean and variance given by Equations~\ref{eq:predMean} and~\ref{eq:predVar}.
+We can then use this estimated $\hat{f}$ for unvisited state-action pairs (in place of $f$) during VI to learn the optimal policy.
+For a given state-action pair $(s,a)$, the estimated transition function is defined by a normal distribution with the mean and variance given by Equations~\eqref{eq:predMean} and~\eqref{eq:predVar}.
 Algorithm~\ref{mbGP:MFRL} gives the details of the proposed framework.

-Before executing an action, the agent checks (Line $10$) if it has a sufficiently accurate estimate of the transition function for the current state-action pair in the previous simulator, $\Sigma_{i-1}$.
+Before executing an action, the agent checks (Line 8) if it has a sufficiently accurate estimate of the transition function for the current state-action pair in the previous simulator, $\Sigma_{i-1}$.
 Specifically, we check if the variance of the current state-action pair in previous simulator is less than $\sigma_{th}$.
-If not, it switches to $\Sigma_{i-1}$ and executes the action in the potentially less expensive environment.
-The agent lands in state $\rho_i(s)$ in the lower fidelity simulator.
-We also keep track of the variance of the $\mathcal{L}$ most recently visited state-action pairs in the current epoch.
-If the running sum of the variances is below a threshold (Line $19$), this suggests that the robot is confident about its optimal actions in the current simulator and it can advance to the next higher fidelity simulator.
+If not, and if the transition model in the current environment has changed, it switches to $\Sigma_{i-1}$ and executes the action in the potentially less expensive environment.
+The agent lands in the state $\rho_i(s)$ in lower fidelity simulator.

-Lines 15--18 describe the main body of the algorithm, where the agent executes the chosen action $(\epsilon-\textnormal{greedily})$, and records the observed transition in $\mathcal{D}$.
-The GP model for the transition function is updated after every step (Line $16$).
-In the update, we recompute the hyperparameters until they converge.
-A new policy is computed every time after an update of the transition function (Line $17$).